MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 ### Interactively Modify WEMs
 We are using the `WEMBulgeEditor` module to interactively modify the WEM via mouse interactions.

-Add a `WEMInitialize`, a `SoWEMRenderer`, and a `SoBackground` module to your workspace and connect them to a `SoExaminerViewer` as seen below.
+Add the modules `WEMInitialize`, `SoWEMRenderer`, and `SoBackground` to your workspace and connect them to a `SoExaminerViewer` as seen below.
 Select model *Icosahedron* for the `WEMInitialize` module.

 ![WEMLoad and SoWEMRenderer](images/tutorials/dataobjects/surfaces/WEMExample3_5.png "WEMLoad and SoWEMRenderer")